fikovnik/Sigma/m2m-transformation.md

 title: Model-to-Model Transformation
 ---

 Inspired by [ETL](http://www.eclipse.org/epsilon/doc/etl/) and [ATL](http://www.eclipse.org/atl/), Sigma provide a dedicated internal DSL that combines imperative features with declarative rule-based execution scheme into a hybrid M2M transformation language.
+Currently, the M2M transformation is a proof of concept on how a hybrid M2T transformation can be achieved in Scala internal DSL.

-Currently, there are two flavors of the M2M transformation DSL:
+There are two flavors of the M2M transformation DSL:

 - Reflection-based - using reflection to execute the transformation rules.
 - ( _experimental_ ) Type-safe - using regular method invocation to execute the transformation.